 Pernille Ripp is an expert in literacy and technology integration and dedicates her research and practice to developing engaged and empowered students and communities.

 Since I was a child growing up in Bjerringbro, Denmark, I knew I wanted to work with children and somehow help them become the person they envisioned.
-In January of 2008 I took my first step in making a difference by becoming a math resource teacher, and then transitioned into the classroom as a full time general educator teaching 4th and 5th grade.
+In January of 2008 I took my first step in making a difference by becoming a math resource teacher and then transitioned into the classroom as a full-time general educator teaching 4th and 5th grade.
 Now I have found my home as 7th grade English teacher in the phenomenal Oregon school district here in Wisconsin.
 There is nowhere else I would rather be every day than in the classroom.

-I created the Global Read Aloud; a global reading project that has connected more than 2,000,000 students on 6 continents since its inception in September 2010.
+I created the Global Read Aloud; a global reading project that has connected more than millions of students on 6 continents since its inception in September 2010.
 The Global Read Aloud continues to be a passion of mine and the project has been nominated for many awards as well as highlighted in the US Dept. of Education’s National Education Technology Plan for 2016.
 But more importantly, teachers around the world have put their heart and soul into the projects and it is this passion for it that drives it forward every year.
 Who knows where it will go?

-We implement various technology in our classroom exploration such as Skype, Google Apps, and Twitter, but more importantly we function in a no punishment, limited homework, limited grades classroom focused on hands-on learning.
 My journey would not be as phenomenal if it wasn’t for the incredible students I get to teach every day.

 I have been blogging since June 2010 when I decided I needed to reflect more on my own teaching journey.
 I never imagined others would be interested in that journey or that this blog would lead to so many incredible opportunities.
 My own blogging journey inspired me to have my students blog as well, here are their incredible student blogs.
 My blog is visited by educators from all over the world and I am proud of the international debate it has created on topics such as failure in the learning environment, what the role of a teacher is, how to create passionate learning environments, how to ignite student passion in literacy, as well as how to create a successful student blogging classroom.

 In 2014, a dream came true when my first book Passionate Learners – How to Engage and Empower Your Students came out.
 It has since been updated and published in a 2nd edition format by Routledge based on my experience as an elementary and middle school teacher.
 My second book Empowered Schools, Empowered Students – Creating Connected and Invested Learners was published by Corwin as part of their Connected Educator series also in 2014.
-I have also authored Reimagining Literacy Through Global Collaboration published in 2016 by Solution Tree, and the forthcoming Passionate Readers -The Art of Reaching and Engaging Every Child, coming summer 2017 from Routledge.
+I have also authored Reimagining Literacy Through Global Collaboration published in 2016 by Solution Tree, and Passionate Readers -The Art of Reaching and Engaging Every Child, published in summer 2017 from Routledge.

 To get a sneak peek into our classroom and the work we do, watch this video.